Listen to this interviewThe Bulk Hackers robot can read Dennis' interview aloud for you (playtime 6 minutes and 17 seconds) 🤖

 My fitness journey began seven years ago after being introduced to weight training by a close friend.
 Since then, I have loved the sport so much as it helps you remain healthy.

-Although I still have no sponsors, I have been able to gain over 15 kg of lean muscle mass over the course of a 7 years training program.
+Although I still have no sponsors, I have been able to gain over 15 kg of lean muscle mass over the course of seven years of training program.
 It is my main hobby, and I also play basketball and love travelling.

 ⏱ Describe a typical day of training